 The real goal for sediment restoration should always be mass removal from contact with the environment.
 The most difficult problem with any sediment restoration commitment is agreement on the proper action level for restoration.
 The problem is that determinations are usually based on an established maximum value and the assumption that the entire restored area is at that value following restoration.
 The regulatory enforced clean-up levels for this approach are usually unattainable.

 The deposition of a chemical of concern in sediment occurs by several processes.
 The processes are the same ones that deposit minerals of commercial value within a geologic formation.
 The feasibility of mining mineral deposits is often measured by projecting the mass of mineral present based on limited sampling of the geologic media containing the mineral.
 The techniques used in mineral exploration are directly applicable to calculating the mass of a chemical of concern in a given sediment volume.
 The number of sediment samples required may be determined using mining exploration principals to avoid over sampling.

-HHS has significant experience in setting practical clean-up levels and approaches to projects that produce an end point for sediment restoration.
+Hard Hat has significant experience in setting practical clean-up levels and approaches to projects that produce an end point for sediment restoration.

 Some of those approaches are: